nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### **Our Solution**

 MATER was designed to address these challenges directly:
-- **Centralized client management**: Keep all client and vehicle records in one place, reducing the chance of data duplication and simplifying access.
+- **Centralised client management**: Keep all client and vehicle records in one place, reducing the chance of data duplication and simplifying access.
 - **Streamlined command-based controls**: Users can type commands to perform tasks faster than by navigating through a typical GUI.
 - **Reliable data tracking**: Track issues and maintenance details with consistency, ensuring no information is lost and that clients receive high-quality service.